Things to do alone in Dubai

 Experience the pizzazz of downtown Dubai

-With so many record breaking structures on the cards in downtown Dubai, this portion of the city deserves more than a quick glimpse from a metro train window as it wizzes past.
+With so many record-breaking super-structures in downtown Dubai, this part of the city deserves more than just a quick glimpse from a moving metro train window.
 Safe – like all of central Dubai – to explore even without travel companions, it’s an area that glitters by day and glows by night.
+Hop on the Dubai Big Bus for a sightseeing tour that takes in the best of downtown and gives a great intro to the city that’s ideal for solo explorers, especially first-timers.

 Get lost in the deserts of Dubai

-If the views from the Burj Khalifa – and maybe your time at Ski Dubai too – leave you yearning for time in the desert, the good news is that you can go to Dubai’s desert alone, although we’d certainly recommend using a trustworthy tour operator if hiring a car sounds too much like hard work.
+If the views from the Burj Khalifa – and maybe your time at Ski Dubai too – leave you yearning for time in the desert, the good news is that you can take yourself out to Dubai’s deserts alone – although we’d certainly recommend using a trustworthy tour operator if hiring your own set of wheels sounds too much like hard work.

-A morning safari allows those on solo trips to Dubai to take in the dunes on the outskirts of its built up areas by 4WD before turning your attention to the traditional means of traversing its sands with a ride on a camel.
+A morning safari allows those on solo Dubai trips to surf the dunes in a 4x4 before turning your attention to more traditional means of traversing the desert with a good old-fashioned camel ride.
 You’ll also get the chance to give sandboarding a go before returning to the bright lights of central Dubai.

-Alternatively, you could opt to spend the sunset in the desert with a safari and BBQ dinner, watching how the shadows shift and colors change as the sun sinks beneath the horizon.
-But the fun doesn’t stop there, with a meal at a Bedouin camp incorporating henna painting, shisha pipes and belly dancing.
+Alternatively, you could opt to experience a desert sunset with a safari and BBQ dinner, watching how the shadows shift and colors change as the sun sinks beneath the horizon.
+But the fun doesn’t stop there, with a meal at a Bedouin camp incorporating henna painting, shisha pipes, belly dancing and more.

 Hit the beach

-In other destinations visiting the beach on your own can feel out of place.
-However, Dubai’s beaches are such that you’ll have no fears of this kind here.
-Some, including Marina Beach, even have lockers to shut up your stuff should you be worried about leaving it unattended as you hit the waves for a swim or a turn on a jet ski.
+Visiting the beach on your own can feel a little out of place in some destinations.
+No so Dubai where some, including Marina Beach, even have lockers to shut away your stuff should you be concerned about leaving it unattended when you hit the surf for a swim or a little jet skiing action.

 Make a day of it in Abu Dhabi

-If you’re coming just for the day, the Hop-On Hop-Off Big Bus tour takes all the stress out of sightseeing.
-Its two routes – red and green – link up top attractions including the Sheikh Zayed Grand Mosque, whose prayer hall has enough space for over 40,000 devotees.
-Other stops include one at the Abu Dhabi branch of the Louvre, with works spanning the centuries from 1000 year old works of Islamic art to the modern abstract paintings of Piet Mondrian.
+If you’re coming for just the day, Abu Dhabi’s Big Bus tour takes all the stress out of sightseeing.
+Its two routes link up top attractions including the vast Sheikh Zayed Grand Mosque, and the Abu Dhabi branch of the Louvre Museum, with works spanning the centuries from 1,000-year-old works of Islamic art to the modern abstract paintings of Piet Mondrian.
+You can also stop by the gleaming Qasr Al Watan palace, official residence of the President of the United Arab Emirates (who you probably won’t see), and extraordinary architecture, art and exhibitions which you can ogle at your leisure.

 Ian Packham